Hessra-Labs/hessra-postgres/README.md

 ## Features

-- Token verification as a PostgreSQL function
+- Local biscuit-based token verification as a PostgreSQL function
-- Service Chain token verification for multi-service authentication flows
+- Service Chain token verification for multi-service authorization
 - Simple API for integrating with your PostgreSQL applications
 - Efficient verification using Rust-based FFI library